Skip to content

 Plan your visit

-Pair the Israel Museum with the related sites it illuminates — Qumran and the Dead Sea on one day, the Old City, Temple Mount and Yad Vashem on others.
-See the full Jerusalem guide and the 3-day Jerusalem itinerary to slot it in.
+Pair the Israel Museum with the related sites it illuminates — Qumran and the Dead Sea on one day, the Old City, Temple Mount and Yad Vashem (also in West Jerusalem) on others.
+The Bible Lands Museum and Knesset are a short walk away in the same district.
+See the full Jerusalem guide and the 3-day Jerusalem itinerary to slot it in — a museum-and-model morning is the best possible primer before you walk the Old City.

 Tours that visit The Israel Museum